Beating Heart of Italy

-After breakfast, you will meet your local expert guide for a private walking tour of this fascinating city.
+After breakfast, meet your local expert guide for a private walking tour of this fascinating city.
 But what will be unique is that she will lead you along its intricate alleyways, to areas that few tourists see, finishing at the famous Piazza San Marco and a tour of the Doge Palace and the Bridge of Sighs.
-After lunch, your own private boat will take you over to the Murano islands for a visit to a traditional glass factory where glass masters have been creating the most intricate designs for chandeliers, vases, jewellery for over five centuries.
+After lunch, your own private boat will take you over to the Murano islands for a visit to a traditional glass factory where glass masters have been creating the most intricate designs for chandeliers, vases, jewelry for over five centuries.

 The afternoon is a time for you to explore this city on water to discover its magic, its mystic, feel a sense of freedom and peace from lack of traffic noise and indulge in all things Venetian.
 You will have a chance to “get lost” in the city’s labyrinth of canals, bridges and small campos.

 OPTIONAL DINNER: In the evening let’s enjoy a special activity together, cicchetti crawl (Venice’s version of tapas), and a unique Venetian tradition.
 This is optional, but what great way to discover another side of Venice, with good wine and new friends.
 Now that is Italian!

 Today after breakfast, enjoy a private boat ride over to the lesser traveled islands of the lagoon.
 Get to enjoy Venice from the sea, as it was intended to.
 Check out the precious and historical island of Burano, a colorful quaint fishing village with brightly colored homes of the “buranesi” fishermen that appears worlds away from Venice.

 Burano is best known for its exquisitely hand embroidered linens.
 It is still a small community where time stands still.